 When preparing to write the supplemental essay for Johns Hopkins, you have a few choices to make.

-When you are looking at your list of experiences, use the following questions to narrow down your choice:
+When you are looking at your list, use the following questions to narrow down your choice:

 Which of these experiences…